Brighton and Hove CCG develops and supports services in five sectors:

 We promote high quality care in GP surgeries and other community settings and are planning ways to increase patient access to diagnostic tests and treatments prior to hospital-based care.

-Brighton and Hove residents receive their service from South East Coast Ambulance Service NHS Foundation Trust which manages 999 calls from the public, urgent calls from healthcare professionals and non-emergency patient transport.
+Brighton and Hove residents receive their service from South East Coast Ambulance Service NHS Foundation Trust which manages 999 calls from the public and urgent calls from healthcare professionals, while South Central Ambulance Service NHS Foundation Trust (SCAS) provides non-emergency patient transport.

 Mental Health Providers